 The Global SAM can be conceived of as a series of single region SAMs that are linked through the trade accounts; it is particularly valid in the context of the GTAP database to note that the ONLY way in which the regions are linked directly in the database is through commodity trade transactions although there are some indirect links through the demand and supply of trade and transport services.
-Specifically the value of exports, valued free on board (fob) from source x to destination y must be exactly equal to the value of imports valued fob to destination y from source x, and since this holds for all commodity trade transactions the sum of the differences in the values of imports and exports by each region must equal zero.
+Specifically, the value of exports, valued free on board (fob) from source s to destination d must be exactly equal to the value of imports valued fob to destination d from source s, and since this holds for all commodity trade transactions the sum of the differences in the values of imports and exports by each region must equal zero.
 However, the resultant trade balances do not fully accord with national accounting conventions because other inter regional transactions are not recorded in the database (see McDonald and Sonmez, 2004).
 A description of the transactions recorded in a representative SAM for a typical region in the database is provided in Table 1.

 A SAM is a transactions matrix; hence each cell in a SAM simply records the values of the transactions between the two agents identified by the row and column accounts.
 The selling agents are identified by the rows, i.e., the row entries record the incomes received by the identified agent, while the purchasing agents are identified by the columns, i.e., the column entries record the expenditures made by agents.
-As such a SAM is a relatively compact form of double entry bookkeeping that is complete and consistent and can be used to present the National Accounts of a country in a single two-dimensional matrix (see UN, 1993, for a detailed explanation of the relationship between conventional and SAM presentations of National Accounts).
-A SAM is complete in the sense that the SAM should record ALL the transactions within the production boundary of the National Accounts, and consistent in the sense that income transactions by each and every agent are exactly matched by expenditure transactions of other agents.
+As such a SAM is a compact single-entry representation of double entry bookkeeping that is 'complete' and 'consistent' and can be used to present the National Accounts of a country in a single two-dimensional matrix (see UN, 1993, for a detailed explanation of the relationship between conventional and SAM presentations of National Accounts).
+A SAM is 'complete' in the sense that the SAM should record ALL the transactions within the production boundary of the National Accounts, and 'consistent' in the sense that income transactions by every agent are exactly matched by expenditure transactions of other agents.
 A fundamental consequence of these conditions is that the row and column totals of the SAM for each region must be identical, and hence the SAM provides a complete characterisation of current account transactions of an economy as a circular (flow) system.
-In the context of a global SAM the complete and consistent conditions need extending to encompass transactions between regions; this simply requires that each and every import transaction by a region must have an identical counterpart export transaction by another region.
-This is enough to ensure that the resultant global SAM provides a characterisation of current account transactions of the global economy as a circular (flow) system.
+In the context of a global SAM the 'complete' and 'consistent' conditions need extending to encompass transactions between regions; this simply requires that every import transaction by a region must have an identical counterpart export transaction by another region.
+This is enough to ensure that the resultant global SAM provides a 'consistent' characterisation of current account transactions of the global economy as a circular (flow) system.3